Itchy Mole: Is It Normal or a Warning Sign?

 Some patients choose removal for benign moles that are repeatedly irritated by clothing, are in an awkward location for monitoring, or produce persistent discomfort.
 That is considered a cosmetic or practical choice rather than a medical necessity.

-An itchy mole is a common experience and is usually benign, caused by something as simple as dry skin or friction from clothing.
+An itchy mole is common and usually benign, often caused by something as simple as dry skin or friction from clothing.
 The situation changes when itching is accompanied by visible changes to the mole's appearance, texture, or borders.
 Using the ABCDE rule is a practical way to assess whether the mole needs professional attention.
 Photographing the mole regularly and monitoring for evolution gives you useful information to share with a clinician.

 If you have a mole that has been itching and you are unsure whether it warrants a visit, Doctronic.ai lets you describe your symptoms and share a photo with a licensed provider who can help you decide on next steps, without the wait.